McAlpine House Collection 2017

 Enjoy this collection

-I would like to thank Marilynne Paspaley for facilitating this residency which covered several aspects:
+I would like to thank Marilynne Paspaley for facilitating this residency to include several aspects:

 - Shinju Fringe Artist House Trail May 12-14